itsDoxy/miniProjectJs/README.md

-# miniProjectjs
+# mini Project in JS

- a bundle of homeworks i've done so far
+ JavaScript functions implemented w/ a css and HTML interface. a bundle of homeworks made in class.